EyalRubin123/gigaspaces-wiki-jekyll/xap101adm/metrics-overview.markdown

 <br>

-XAP provides a framework for collecting and reporting metrics from the distributed runtime environment into a metric repository of your choice, which can then be analysed and used to identity trends in the system behaviour.
+XAP provides a framework for collecting and reporting metrics from the distributed runtime environment into a metric repository of your choice, which can then be analyzed and used to identity trends in the system behavior.

 <br>